cs-guide/cs-guide.github.io/_drafts/how-git-helps-you-manage-your-student-projects.md

 In case you want to find out more about good commit messages, I'd highly recommend this article:
 [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

-You have now successfully created your first commit!
-{: .notice--danger}
+**Tip:** To change the default text editor for your commit messages, type: `git config --global core.editor "path"` where `path` is the absolute file path to the executable of your preferred text editor.
+For a shorter version of the `commit` command without having to open an editor, use `git commit -m "Your commit message"` {: .notice--info}

 # Working with remote repositories

 Until now, you have used Git exclusively offline.
-But you would want to store your projects somewhere else than on your local machine (for backups and collaboration/distribution of your project).
+But you probably want to store your projects somewhere else than on your local machine (for backups and collaboration/distribution of your project).
 You could either set up your own Git server or simply use an existing hosting site.
-The by far most popular one is GitHub which I will be using in this section.
+The most popular one by far is GitHub which I will be using in this section.

+GitHub has many features that simplify collaboration on a project and uses Git for version control.

 Add GitHub description
 {: .notice--danger}